wp-plugins/waterwoo-pdf/readme.txt

 * German

 == Installation ==

+= To install plugin =
 1. Upload the entire "waterwoo-pdf" folder to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Visit WooCommerce->Settings->Watermark tab to set your plugin preferences.
 4. **Please test your watermarking** by making mock purchases before going live to make sure it works and looks great!
 5. Note: for this to work you need to have pretty URLs enabled from the WP settings.
 Otherwise a 404 error will be thrown.

+= To remove plugin: =

+1. Deactivate plugin through the 'Plugins' menu in WordPress
+2. Delete plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
 = Where do I change watermark settings? =